gmarshall142/appfactory-migrations/README.md

 #### Migrations
 ./flyway.sh migrate

-#### Running __flyway__ in Docker
+## Running __flyway__ in Docker
 Flyway can be run from a Docker container using instructions found on the [flyway](https://flywaydb.org/ "Flyway link") site.
-The issues in running the from Docker center on accessing a custom configuration file and the database URL.
+The issues in running from Docker center on accessing a custom configuration file and the resolving the database URL.
 A __flyway-docker.sh__ script has been included which uses the __conf/appfactory.conf__ configuration file and resolves issues connecting with the Postgresql database running on the host.
 The following steps were key:
 * Config file - create a docker volume by adding a reference to the local __conf__ directory and use the volume in the